ShobaS/Daily-Log/log.md

 Day 25:
 Completed 50% of the Grid course.
 Gone through CSS Grid in CSSTricks.
 Tried a simple layout using the same.

+Day 26:
+Completed the Grid course.
+Have to resume git course.